 Use a buddy system.
 If bringing in a non-Federal candidate to lead innovation, consider pairing them with SES staff who can help them navigate the learning curve of getting things done in the government.
 Make sure this “buddy” has strong credibility within the organization, and have them “joined at the hip” with your CINO.

 Physical proximity and face time matters.
-A minor but essential element reported by several CINOs was proximity.
-Simply having their office located near a deputy or assistant secretary was important to being integrated into the agency’s work.
+A minor but essential element reported by several CINOs was proximity [Kalil, T., in-person interview by Policy Design Lab, July 21, 2016].Simply having their office located near a deputy or assistant secretary was important to being integrated into the agency’s work.
 The practical metric for senior leadership support is not an expression of commitment to innovation, but whether or not the CINO can easily get on leadership’s calendar.

 Bring in outside support.
 Agencies with a strong track record of success in mainstreaming innovation with the use of CINOs have used senior leadership in other agencies (e.g. OSTP) to help mediate and support CINOs as they discuss potential changes with general counsel and contracting officers.